pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 (E) All Americans make progress. - Todos os americanos fazem progresso.

 O texto começa com a palavra if a qual indica uma condição.
 Obama não especifica que está falando apenas aos americanos.
 Além disso, ele não afirma que todos eles fazem progresso, mas sim apenas aqueles que continarem no caminho.
 Errada.
 GABARITO: D

 Translation

 The Hello Barbie doll is billed as the world's first "interactive doll" capable of listening to a child and responding via voice, in a similar way to Apple's Siri [...].
-It connects to the internet via Wi-Fi and has a microphone to record children and send that information off to third parties for processing before responding with natural language responses.
+It connects to the internet viaWi-Fi and has a microphone to record children and send that information off to third parties for processing before responding with natural language responses.

-A nova boneca tecnológica "Hello Barbie" é anunciada como a primeira "boneca interativa" do mundo, capaz de ouvir uma criança e responder por voz, de maneira semelhante à Siri da [...]
+A nova boneca tecnológica "Hello Barbie" é anunciada como a primeira "boneca interativa" do mundo, capaz de ouvir uma criança e responder por voz, de maneira semelhante à Siri da [...]Apple.
-Apple.
 Ela se conecta à Internet via Wi-Fi e possui microfone para gravar a fala das crianças e enviar essas informações a terceiros para processamento antes de responder com respostas em linguagem natural.

-But US security researcher Matt Jakubowski discovered that when connected to Wi-Fi the doll was vulnerable to hacking, allowing him easy access to the doll's system information, account information, stored audio files and direct access to the microphone.
+But US security researcher Matt Jakubowski discovered that when connected to Wi-Fi the doll was vulnerable to hacking, allowing him easy access to the doll's system information,account information, stored audio files and direct access to the microphone.
 Mas, Matt Jakubowski, pesquisador de segurança dos EUA, descobriu que, quando conectada à Wi-Fi, a boneca ficava vulnerável a hackers, permitindo fácil acesso às informações do sistema, informações da conta, arquivos de áudio armazenados e acesso direto ao microfone.

 Jakubowski told NBC: "You can take that information and find out a person's house or business.
 It's just a matter of time until we are able to replace their servers with ours and have her say anything we want."
 Once Jakubowski took control of where the data was sent the snooping possibilities were apparent.
 The doll only listens in on a conversation when a button is pressed and the recorded audio is encrypted before being sent over the internet, but once a hacker has control of the doll the privacy features could be overridden.
 Jakubowski disse à NBC: "Você pode pegar essas informações e descobrir onde fica a casa ou empresa de uma pessoa. É apenas uma questão de tempo até que possamos substituir os servidores deles pelos nossos e fazer com que ela diga o que quisermos.
-"Depois que Jakubowski assumiu o controle de onde os dados foram enviados, as possibilidades de bisbilhotar ficaram aparentes.
-A boneca só ouve uma conversa quando um botão é pressionado e o áudio gravado é criptografado antes de ser enviado pela Internet, mas assim que um hacker tiver o controle da boneca, os recursos de privacidade poderão ser desativados.

-lt was the ease with which the doll was compromised that was most concerning.
+"Depois queJakubowski assumiu o controle de onde os dados foram enviados, as possibilidades de bisbilhotar ficaram aparentes.
+A boneca só ouve uma conversa quando um botão é pressionado e o áudio gravado é criptografado antes de ser enviado pela Internet, mas assim que um hacker tiver o controle da boneca, os recursos de privacidade poderão ser desativados. lt was the ease with which the doll was compromised that was most concerning.
 The information stored by the doll could allow hackers to take over a home Wi-Fi network and from there gain access to other internet-connected devices, steal personal information and cause other problems for the owners, potentially without their knowledge.
 Porém, o mais preocupante foi a facilidade com que a boneca foi comprometida.
 As informações armazenadas pela boneca podem permitir que hackers assumam uma rede Wi-Fi doméstica e, a partir daí, tenham acesso a outros dispositivos conectados à Internet, tendo assim o potencial de roubar informações pessoais e causar outros problemas aos proprietários, sem o conhecimento deles.
 This isn't the first time that Hello Barbie has been placed under the privacy spotlight.
 On its release in March privacy campaigners warned that a child's intimate conversations with their doll were being recorded and analysed and that it should not go on sale.
 Essa não é a primeira vez que a Barbie "Olá" é o centro das atenções no que se refere à privacidade.
 Em seu lançamento, em março, os ativistas da privacidade alertaram que as conversas íntimas de uma criança com sua boneca estavam sendo gravadas e analisadas e que ela não deveria ser colocada à venda.
 With a Hello Barbie in the hands of a child and carried everywhere they and their parents go, it could be the ultimate in audio surveillance device for miscreant hackers.
 ToyTalk and Mattel, the manufacturers of Hello Barbie, did not respond to requests for comment.
 Internet: <http://www.theguardian.com/technology/2015/nov/26/ hackers-can-hijack-wi-fi-hello-
 barbie-to-spy-on-your-children>.
 Access: 26 dez.
 2015, adapted.

 Com uma boneca "Hello Barbie" nas mãos de uma criança e levada para todos os lugares em que elas e seus pais vão, poderia ser o melhor em dispositivos de vigilância em áudio para hackers criminosos.
 A ToyTalk e a Mattel, fabricantes da boneca Hello Barbie, não responderam aos pedidos de comentários.
 KDOMAIS

 FUNDO!